-- 6.1 In September 2012, Cabinet adopted a HRA medium term financial strategy and rent policy that supported the future needs of the HRA housing stock, whilst enabling the Council to consider using HRA funding in a wider regeneration context. - 6.2 Subsequent to that at its meeting on 12 February 2013, Cabinet approved a rent setting policy for the medium term for years 2014/15 to 2016/17 of 1%, 2% and 3% respectively. - 6.3 The table below shows that the current rent setting policy (Option 1) is still in line with the 30 year business plan projections presented to Cabinet last February.
-Therefore, the current rent setting policy will still provide future investment opportunities whilst maintaining the current stock to the required standards. - The table also shows the impact of delaying the increase in rent by another year, i.e. 0% for 2014/15 then 1%, 2% and 3% thereafter for subsequent years (Option 2).
+- 6.1 In September 2012, Cabinet adopted a HRA medium term financial strategy and rent policy that supported the future needs of the HRA housing stock, whilst enabling the Council to consider using HRA funding in a wider regeneration context. - 6.2 Subsequent to that at its meeting on 12 February 2013, Cabinet approved a rent setting policy for the medium term for years 2014/15 to 2016/17 of 1%, 2% and 3% respectively. - 6.3 The table below shows that the current rent setting policy (Option 1) is the only viable option available to Members at this time.
+The combined effect of a reducing income base and increasing repairs and maintenance costs (as highlighted under section 2.2) has had the overall impact of reducing the cumulative 30-year balance by £86.3M compared with projections presented to Cabinet last February.
+That said, the current rent setting policy will still provide for the current stock to be maintained to the required standards.
+Whilst the 30-year Business Plan does not appear to be as healthy as it did in the previous year, it is anticipated that this position will improve once all capital works have been fully detailed and completed in the short to medium term as it should naturally follow that the responsive repairs and maintenance side reduces with the overall financial position improving over the longer term.
+This will be reviewed more fully over the coming 12 month period and be fed into future updates of the Business Plan. - 6.4 For information, the table (in line with the decision made in February 2013) also shows the impact of further delaying the increase in rent by another year, i.e. 1% for 2015/16 then 2% and 3% thereafter for subsequent years (Option 2).
 This still seeks to phase in the increase, in line with the rent setting policy, but delays the implementation.
-The overall impact is to reduce the cumulative 30 year balance by £20M, and it will mean balances will have to be drawn upon in the next two years in order to maintain a balanced budget.
-That being said, it would still be sustainable in the longer term, in line with Option 1.
+The overall impact is to reduce the cumulative 30-year balance by a further £13.1M compared with Option 1, and will mean that the Business Plan is no longer sustainable towards the end of the 30-year period and is therefore not considered a viable option.

-30 Year Business Plan - Business Support Reserve & Unallocated Balances 2013/14 2014/15 2015/16 2016/17 30 Year Cumulative Total Projections as at February 2012 £8.257M £8.728M £9.433M £9.794M £96.544M Option 1 - 1%, 2% then 3% thereafter £8.962M £9.036M £9.060M £9.541M £94.749M Option 2 - Re-phasing of increases, 0%, 1%, 2% then 3% thereafter £8.962M £8.902M £8.655M £8.724M £74.634M
+30 Year Business Plan - Business Support Reserve & Unallocated Balances 2014/15 2015/16 2016/17 2017/18 30 Year Cumulative Total Projections as at February 2014 £9.036M £9.060M £9.541M £10.173M £94.749M Option 1 - 2% then 3% thereafter £9.093M £9.008M £9.140M £9.324M £8.434M Option 2 - Re-phasing of increases, 1%, 2% then 3% thereafter £9.093M £8.873M £8.732M £8.636M -£4.664M

-- 6.5 Any rent increases above those set out above would also clearly be sustainable and would generate further investment opportunity.
-However, any proposals less than the above options would need to be modelled to determine their impact on the overall business plan and assessed against the current rent setting policy. - 6.6 For information, 2014/15 will be a 52 week rent year, which will be collected over the standard 48 weeks with 4 non-collection weeks.
+- 6.5 Any rent increases above those set out under Option 1 would also clearly be sustainable and would generate further investment opportunity.
+However, any proposals less than Option 1 would need to be modelled to determine their impact on the overall business plan and assessed against the current rent setting policy. - 6.6 For information, 2015/16 will be a 52 week rent year, which will be collected over the standard 48 weeks with 4 non-collection weeks.